ShyamStha/Learning-Management-System-LMS-Website/README.md

-# Watch-Me-Build-an-Education-Startup
+# Learning Management System
-This is the code for "Watch Me Build an Education Startup" by Siraj Raval on Youtube

 ## Overview

-This is the code for [this](https://www.youtube.com/watch?v=7d1smRd-8aI) video on Youtube by Siraj Raval.
 It's the code for EssayBrain, a tool for teacher that automatically grades and validates essays.
 In order to validate essays, it uses the copyleaks API to check for plagiarism.
 It also uses a modified version of GPT-2 to detect the likelihood that the text was real or fake.
 Then it outputs a validation score using these 2 scores.
 In order to grade the essay, it uses a neural network model trained on the automatic essay grading dataset on Kaggle found here https://www.kaggle.com/c/asap-aes/data .Take this code and go build a profitable startup with it.

 ## Credits